• Cold Rolled Steel Rebar 14mm System 1

 Deformed bar is widely used in buildings, bridges, roads and other engineering construction.
 Big to highways, railways, bridges, culverts, tunnels, public facilities such as flood control, dam, small to housing construction, beam, column, wall and the foundation of the plate, deformed bar is an integral structure material.
 With the development of world economy and the vigorous development of infrastructure construction, real estate, the demand for deformed bar will be larger and larger.

-Q: Are steel rebars suitable for earthquake-resistant structures?
+Q: Are steel rebars suitable for use in structures with high resistance to corrosion?

 Send your message to us